Step 13.5: Cam Speed and Follower Force

 GST-T13-3-Cam-ContactForce-B

-In the graphic-area, the:
+In the graphics-area, the:

 Cam-Profile has a color-code